 Hey there!

-I’m Dr. Doug, and I’m passionate about connecting people through their stories.
-I believe that when we share our experiences, we create a tapestry of shared meaning that enriches our lives.
-Whether you’re a leader or a team member, you have the power to influence those around you and shape our collective future.
+I’m Dr. Doug, and I’m all about connecting people through their stories.
+I believe that when we share our experiences, we create meaningful connections that drive change.
+Whether you’re a leader or a team member, you have the power to shape the future and influence those around you.

-On the home front, I live on 12 acres in Belding, MI, with my wife, four kids, five dogs, and a variety of other critters.
-I love experiencing Michigan’s four seasons in local parks, cooking, gardening, cheering on college football (Go Green!), reading a wide range of books, and soaking up life’s little moments.
+When I’m not working, you’ll find me at home on 12 acres in Belding, MI, with my wife, four kids, and a bunch of animals.
+I love spending time outdoors, cooking, cheering on Michigan State football (Go Green!), and reading.

 You can learn more about Doug and his interest by subscribing to his blog and reading The Logo Story.

-Hit the button below to kick off your consultation and craft a tailored approach that fits you and your business perfectly!
+Hit the button below to start the conversation about your organization’s transformation and begin customizing a strategy that fits your unique needs.

 Societies spend a lot of time in meetings.
 There are meetings for work, community, and family.
 Sometimes you will hear people say, “we are having a meeting to talk about the meeting.”
 Most often, the intent of a meeting is to inform and share knowledge resulting in some form of action taken by the meeting participants.
 This paper explores an interdisciplinary approach to improve meetings in the corporate setting informed by learning principles and outlines ways to create higher levels of engagement through psychological safety, knowledge sharing, and preparation.
 Meetings are viewed as a place where individuals can come together with the potential to create new knowledge through building trust, self-confidence, and transparent communication.
 It will summarize some astonishing meeting statistics, briefly highlight the construct of psychological safety, explore select learning design principles, and introduce a preliminary model to improve meeting collaboration, productivity, and outcomes.